-To check if the electoral gender quota stipulated under the legislation of the Western Balkan countries has become a reality, it is necessary to present and analyse statistical data on the percentage of women's representation in the parliaments of Western Balkan countries before and after the introduction of the electoral gender quota.
-This analysis also shows the trend of women's representation in the parliaments of these countries throughout the last thirty years, i.e. from 1991 to 2023.
+Women's representation in parliaments of the Western Balkan countries from 1991 to 2023 tation in the parliaments of these countries throughout the last thirty years, i.e. from 1991 to 2023.
 This period covers the period of the former Yugoslavia when some of the Western Balkan countries had different institutional setups from now (Jones 1994; Haug 2015).
 Kosovo was one of the federal units of former Yugoslavia but it did not have the same prerogative as other federal units.
 In addition, Serbia and Montenegro functioned as a Union for some years.
 Despite this institutional background, Figures 1 to 6 present very clearly the percentage of women elected as MPs in the national parliaments of the Western Balkan countries over the last thirty years.